tdgreer1203/Regex-Tutorial/README.md

 # JavaScript's Regex

 This is an in-depth look at the Regex library that comes packaged with JavaScript.
+To dive deeper into how regex works, I will be using examples from code snippets found in [this repo](https://github.com/triestpa/You-Should-Learn-Regex.git) by [triestpa](https://github.com/triestpa).

 ## Summary